A shrinkage-thresholding Metropolis adjusted Langevin algorithm for Bayesian variable selection: Numerical illustrations

-The evolution of the mean test error $\epsilon_{\rm test}$ over 100 independent runs, is displayed in Figure~\ref{fig:bre:rvsp:et} (right).
-Both figures show that RJMCMC is subject to some over fitting, which is not the case of block-STMALA.
+The evolution of the mean test error $\mathcal{E}_{\rm test}$ over 100 independent runs, is displayed in Figure~\ref{fig:bre:rvsp:et} (bottom).
+Both figures show that RJMCMC is subject to some over fitting, which is not the case of STMALA.